ITISFoundation/osparc-manual/docs/platform_introduction/overview.md

 * **Services** <br/>
   Every study in *osparc* is composed of at least one so-called service or, more commonly, several services.

   Service tyoes are or manyfold nature: they can provide data/files, can visualize results (2D, 3D), can be notebooks or can be computational services - doing the actual simulations within a study.
-More information is shown [here](/docs/platform_introduction/core_elements/services.md) and in this [section](/docs/platform_introduction/main_window_and_navigation/services/types.md).

   ![2019-07-15_23-12-18](https://user-images.githubusercontent.com/32800795/61249895-a3e17a80-a756-11e9-9dcf-dbf5e28f39b5.jpeg)
   **osparc* provides a broad variety of services, e.g., 3D viewers which allow to render complex anatomical models.*

 This just as a very brief overview of *osparc*.
 More details are provided now within the following sections.